HsecCx/workshop1/lab4_malicious_packages/index.md

 #### Real-World Examples

-- __"huggingface-cli"__: An LLM suggested this non-existent package for reinforcement learning, which attackers later created with malicious code
+- __"huggingface-cli"__: An LLM suggested this non-existent package for reinforcement learning, which researchers then created, which then lead to 30k downloads in a few months
 - __"langchain-helpers"__: Multiple LLMs suggested this package name for extended functionality, creating an opportunity for malicious package squatting
 - __Framework-specific utilities__: LLMs often suggest packages like "react-utils-advanced" or "vue-helper-tools" that don't exist but sound legitimate